Pukapukan language: Population

-The language of Pukapukan is not only spoken on the island of Pukapuka but on the neighboring Cook Islands as well as New Zealand and Australia.
+The Pukapukan language is indigenous to the island of Pukapuka and its satellite, Nassau.
+It is also spoken by small communities elsewhere in the Cook Islands, as well as in the larger diaspora communities in New Zealand and Australia.
 Today the population of Pukapuka has diminished with only a few hundred native speakers.
 From a 2001 census there were only about 644 speakers on Pukapuka and its plantation island of Nassau.
 As of a 2011 census, there are now only 450 speakers due to a devastating cyclone that hit the island of Pukapuka in 2005.
 There are a total of 2,400 speakers worldwide, including those who live on Pukapuka and the 200 speakers on Rarotonga, the most populous island of the Cook Islands.

 Classification

 Pukapukan is an Austronesian language of the Nuclear Polynesian branch.
 Though grouped with the Cook Islands the language shows influence from both Eastern and Western Polynesia.

 Phonology

 Alphabet

 There are 15 letters in the Pukapukan alphabet – five vowels and 10 consonants.
 The digraph ng occurs in the place that G occupies in the English alphabet.